top of page

 (Short-timer) â€‹

 He was elected as the Association's National Secretary at the 2009 convention in Reno, NV and National Secretary/Treasurer at the 2011 convention at Herndon, Virginia.
+In 2025 he split the role and was elected National Treasurer.

 In 1969 he joined the USCG and was assigned to Recruit Company Papa 76, in Cape May, NJ.
 In 1970, his first assignment following graduation from Storekeeper A School was to the USCGC CASTLE ROCK (WHEC 383).
-He sailed with the Castle Rock in a 1971 SQUADRON THREE deployment and remained on board until the turnover of the Rock to the South Vietnamese Navy on 21 December, 1971, in Saigon, Republic of Vietnam and was subsequently authorized to wear the Navy/Marine Corp Combat Action Ribbon.
+He sailed with the Castle Rock in a 1971 SQUADRON THREE deployment and remained on board until the turnover of the "Rock" to the South Vietnamese Navy on 21 December, 1971, in Saigon, Republic of Vietnam and was subsequently authorized to wear the Navy/Marine Corp Combat Action Ribbon.

 Gary claims three reasons for joining the Coast Guard: